Pikes Peak Jeep Tour

 Bad weather days aren't necessarily bad, either.
 Some of our most memorable experiences has been on the mountain when the weather

 is doing interesting things.
-Watching lighting happen below you, a thunderstorm off in the distance, being above cloud layer, or a freak
+Watching lightening happen below you, a thunderstorm off in the distance, being above cloud layer, or a freak

 snow storm out of nowhere.
 Sometimes this is just exciting to see.

-On the days it is very cloudy and there's just no views to be had, we will cancel the experience.
+On the days it is very cloudy and there's just no views to be had, we will cancel the tour.

-We'll be in touch on weather days when it might affect your tour, and decide what we want to do.
+We'll be in touch on weather days when it might affect your tour, and you can decide what you want to do.